 Our short answer prompts invite you to tell us where you’re going.
 We care about the clarity of your goals, so we ask you to share directly.
 And yes, we want you to be concise!
 Recruiters expect a tight pitch, so we do too.
 The short answers in the application give you the opportunity to state your goals on paper, and you can expect your interviewer to ask you to articulate them out loud.
-My team and I hope you will have your “head in the clouds and your feet on the ground,” meaning that you will be ambitious about your long-term impact and pragmatic about the steps you will take to get there.
+The Admissions team and I hope you will have your “head in the clouds and your feet on the ground,” meaning that you will be ambitious about your long-term impact and pragmatic about the steps you will take to get there.

 Finally, we want to see that you’re aware of how Tuck helps you get where you’re going.
 We’re happy if you love Tuck—we certainly do!—but that isn’t quite what we’re seeking here.
 Instead, we want to see that you know Tuck.
 You better contribute and thrive when you’ve thoughtfully considered how your interests and Tuck’s distinct community, culture, and curriculum are mutually beneficial.
 We ask you about this in the application, and you can expect your interviewer to ask as well.
 What matters is not how enthusiastic you are, or how thorough and detailed your research is—what matters is how you demonstrate reflection, personalization, and curiosity about what Tuck has to offer you and what you have to offer Tuck.